LaboratoireMecaniqueLille/crappy/docs/source/tutorials/custom_objects.rst

    :lines: 1-12, 21-97

 ..
 Note::
-   To run this example, you'll need to have the *opencv-python*, *matplotlib* and *Pillow* Python modules installed.
+   To run this example, you'll need to have the *opencv-python*, :mod:`matplotlib` and *Pillow* Python modules installed.

 After the changes, notice that the :meth:`~crappy.camera.Camera.get_image` method remains unchanged.
 The values of the settings, that were previously